CrossyChainsaw/Portfolio/README.md

 **Design and implement**: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

-### Continous Integration
+### Continuous Integration
 In my front-end and my back-end I've setup a ci pipeline.
 The pipeline build my application and runs all the unit tests I've written.
-I did all of this using the github actions section.
-Github actions provides lots of templates which make it very easy to setup a pipeline.
+I did all of this using the GitHub actions section.
+GitHub actions provides lots of templates which make it very easy to setup a pipeline.
 For my front-end and back-end I used a Node.js and a .NET template respectively.

 [Reverse Hangman Online Frontend CI](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/actions/workflows/node.js.yml)

 [Reverse Hangman Online Backend CI](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-backend/actions/workflows/dotnet.yml)

-### Continous Deployment
+### Continuous Deployment
 blank

 ## Learning Outcome 8: Professional (IP)